Nick Kroll: Book

 In 2005, Kroll published a book, Bar Mitzvah Disco, cowritten with Jules Shell and Roger Bennett.

 Personal life

 In May 2013, Kroll began dating comedian and actress Amy Poehler.
 They ended their relationship in 2015.

 Kroll met landscape artist Lily Kwong in 2018.
 They married in November 2020 and their son was born in January 2021.
+In November 2023, they announced the birth of their daughter.

 Kroll's brother-in-law is journalist Roger Bennett.
 Through his wife, his cousin-in-law is fashion designer Joseph Altuzarra.

+Before the 2020 United States elections, Kroll and other celebrities participated in the #IDCheck Challenge from VoteRiders to raise awareness about what identification voters need to cast a ballot in the election.